Bhadrashine/first-contributions/README.md

 git add Contributors.md
 ```

-Now commit those changes using the `git commit` command:
+Now you can commit those changes using the `git commit` command:

 ```bash
 git commit -m "Add your-name to Contributors list"